Is it Time to Replace Your Heating System?

 Another thing to consider is that new systems will have higher efficiencies and there may be offers and rebates.
 Whether from the manufacturer, the utility company or from provincial government, rebates help to lower the cost of the install and higher efficiencies help to lower operating costs.

-We at 360 Comfort Systems also offer low payment financing on most heat pump and furnace installs which can make the difference on whether or not a new system is affordable.
+We at 360 Comfort Systems also offer financing options on most heat pump and furnace installs which can make the difference on whether or not a new system is affordable.
 Take for instance Customer A. Customer A has an electric forced air furnace.
 Even though Customer A has maintained it regularly it still costs $400 per month in the heating season.
-Currently there is an $800 rebate towards the purchase of a ductless heat pump and with a low monthly payment option, the new heating cost would go down as low as $120 per month and the monthly payment for the 18,000 btu ductless heat pump would be only $63 per month.
+Currently there is an $800 rebate towards the purchase of a ductless heat pump and with a financing option, the new heating cost would go down as low as $120 per month and the monthly payment for the 18,000 btu ductless heat pump would be only $63 per month.
 In this situation it makes financial sense to replace the heating system.

 One last thing to consider when looking at a replacement is the warranty coverage.
 At 360 Comfort Systems all of our products are covered by a 10-year, 12-year, or Lifetime warranty with additional labor coverage included or optional.